The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

 The global phenol market reached a value of US$ 23.3 Billion in 2020.
 Looking forward, IMARC Group expects the market to exhibit moderate growth during the forecast period (2021-2026).
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use industries.
 These insights are included in the report as a major market contributor.

-Phenol is an aromatic organic compound.
+Phenol is an aromatic organic compound with the chemical formula C6H5OH.
 It is a toxic, colorless crystalline solid which is commonly used as a disinfectant and antiseptic.
-In comparison to other hydrocarbons with similar molecular weight, phenol is more soluble in water due to its stronger hydrogen bonding.
-It majorly finds applications in household products like detergents; as an intermediate or precursor for synthesizing several chemical compounds; and as a derivative in the production of nylon, herbicides, epoxies, cosmetics, etc.
+As compared to other hydrocarbons with a similar molecular weight, it is more soluble in water due to its stronger hydrogen bonding.
+It is majorly used for manufacturing household products like detergents; as an intermediate or precursor for synthesizing several chemical compounds; and as a derivative in the production of nylon, herbicides, epoxies and cosmetics.

 Breakup by End-Use:

 Bisphenol A (BPA) currently represents the largest segment, accounting for the majority of the total market share.
 BPA finds vast applications in the production of epoxy resins and polycarbonate which are further used for manufacturing food and beverage containers, medical devices, electronic equipment, household appliances and automotive parts.

 On a geographical front, Asia Pacific enjoys the leading position in the market on account of the increasing production and consumption of phenol in China.
 Besides this, a rise in the purchasing power of the consumers has escalated investments in the chemical, automotive and construction industries, thereby fueling the market growth.